djagya/etikett-radio/README.md

 - only input needed is show name, start date, end date
 - by using moment.js, applied the logic to automatically detect which month -> week -> day and gets everything in order
+- styling of the dates depends on whether it already happened, is currently happening or is in the future
 - dates older than 2 months get deleted automatically

 #### Archive